Matsadura/ALX_Time_Saver/README.md

 __NOTE : The main.h file will be in the current working directory__

 Follow these steps :

-1 . save the page
+1 .
+Save the page

 ![1](https://github.com/Matsadura/ALX_Time_Saver/assets/132571698/b5cf7059-8b4e-43d9-a232-42526492ad23)